We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 • Does the whānau or family have a history of engaging with services?

-• Does the whānau or family have the capacity to respond appropriately to te tamaiti in order to keep them safe?
+• Does the whānau or family have the capacity to respond appropriately to te tamaiti or rangatahi in order to keep them safe?

 2 Decision and next steps

-2. Where a child or young person is identified as being safe, describe the strengths and protective factors that exist and how these are keeping te tamaiti safe.
+2. Where te tamaiti or rangatahi is identified as being safe, describe the strengths and protective factors that exist and how these are keeping te tamaiti or rangatahi safe.

-3. Where the whānau or family has needs that can be met by a community-based service or other government agency, you can refer them for a partnered response with their consent.
+3. Where the whānau or family has needs that can be met by a community-based service or other government agency, we can refer them to the service with their consent.